Lee Young-ik

-Lee Young-ik is a South Korean assistant coach.
+Lee Young-ik is a South Korean football manager or assistant coach.
 He graduated in Korea University, and played for LG Cheetahs.
 He was honoured as "K-League Best XI" on 1989.
 After retiring, he stood for Ulsan Hyundai Mipo Dockyard as a coach.
 On 2003, he moved to Daejeon Citizen and he has been one of Daejeon staff since then.